RyterINC/thefoodryter/content/posts/10-tips-getting-started.md

 ### 2. Start off with easy recipes

 Seems like it's obvious right?
 Wrong.
 When I first started cooking I wanted to try things that frankly, were just too hard at the time.
 It's not that I couldn't produce a meal at the end, but there were a lot of steps, techniques that I were unfamiliar with, and many ingredients to work with.
 Some of my favorite recipes are the easiest ones.
-I suggest, everytime you cook, focus on a new technique or use a new ingredient that you are unfamiliar with.
+I suggest everytime you cook, focus on a new technique or use a new ingredient that you are unfamiliar with.
 For instance, maybe you cook a normal dinner for yourself but you also include broiled sliced tomatoes if you've never used a broiler before.
 Or maybe sautee some onions and mushrooms for your burgers next time.
 These small steps and practice sessions will help you tackle bigger recipes that might use a combination of these techniques or ingredients.

 ### 3. Taste your food